 - With a power dialer, all the numbers are generated by the dialer, but this also allows an agent to leave voicemail messages and set callbacks with relative ease.

 - With one of these, the data is pulled from a variety of sources.
-In fact, some software solutions will even pull business numbers from Google searches.
+In fact, some contact center software solutions will even pull business numbers from Google searches.

 - There’s little or no chance of voicemail problems cropping up because the agent understands the difference between a recording and a live respondent, which is a weakness in progressive systems.